Sixteenth Sunday of Ordinary Time (Year A)

 Message from Canon Kristian

-- the weekly guide to a prayerful reading of the Sunday Gospel, offered by Monika Manser
+the weekly guide to a prayerful reflection on the Sunday Gospel offered by Monika Manser

 Canon Kristian Paver

 Tel: 01884 252292

 World Day of Prayer for Grandparents and the Elderly

 This Sunday, 23 July, the Church celebrates the third World Day for Grandparents and the Elderly.
 Established by Pope Francis in January 2021, the observance is celebrated each year on the fourth Sunday of July, coinciding with the feasts of the Blessed Virgin Mary’s parents and Jesus’ grandparents, Saints Joachim and Anne.

 The theme for this year’s World Day is “His mercy is from age to age” (Lk 1:50) According to Vatican News, the theme was chosen to be in tune with that of World Youth Day in Lisbon: Mary arose and went with haste, taken from Luke’s Gospel.
 Even the short passage “His mercy from age to age” is taken from Luke’s Gospel and is the end of the first part of the Magnificat, when Mary immediately goes to meet her elderly cousin Elizabeth after the Angel’s annunciation.
 Thus, it is a theme that highlights the importance of dialogue between generations, which is fundamental for perceiving and contemplating God’s merciful action on behalf of human beings.

 In his message for the third World Day of Grandparents and the Elderly, Pope Francis writes: “Friendship with an older person can help the young to see life not only in terms of the present and realize that not everything depends on them and their abilities.
 For the elderly, the presence of a young person in their lives can give them hope that their experience will not be lost and that their dreams can find fulfilment”.
 The National Office for Vocations has a helpful page on its website to celebrate Grandparents Day.